 Leaving our service

-Due to limited availability we cannot extend our services to clients outside the University community.
+We are unable to extend our services to clients outside the University community due to our limited availability.
 When your eligibility changes you will need to find another health care provider.
-If you wish to have your health records transferred overseas or gain direct access, you will need to apply through UoM Freedom of Information.

 The University of Melbourne Health Service forms part of the University and the University is an “agency” within the meaning of Section 5 of the FOI Act.